Font Size:

 Although there is no sure way to prevent prostate cancer, there may be some things you can do to lower your risk:

-• Maintain a healthy weight.
+• Maintain a healthy weight & be physically active.

-• Increase intake of fruits and vegetables and whole grains; avoid or limit sweets and processed foods.
+• Increase intake of fruits and vegetables.

 Recommendations for Prostate Cancer Screenings

 Men who are 50 years of age or older, at average risk of prostate cancer, and have a life expectancy of at least 10 years should talk to their doctor about prostate cancer screening and treatment options.
-Men who are at the highest risk for prostate cancer are encouraged to begin screening at age 40.
-Healthcare providers should discuss with patients the benefits and limitations of PSA testing to encourage informed
+Men who are at an even higher risk for prostate cancer are encouraged to begin screening at age 40.
+Healthcare providers should discuss with patients the benefits and limitations of prostate-specific antigen (PSA) testing to encourage informed decision-making about whether to be tested based on the personal values and preferences of the patient.
+The digital rectal exam (DRE) may also be done as a part of screening.
+See the latest USPSTF recommendations on prostate cancer screening.

 Talk to Nathan